jenkins-infra/repository-permissions-updater/README.md

 -------------------------------------------

 RPU is gaining the ability to also manage GitHub repository/team access as code, in addition to Artifactory upload permissions.
-This is a new, **opt-in, report-only** feature: nothing changes for a component unless its YAML file explicitly enables it, and even then, RPU currently only *reports* what it would change — it does not yet add or remove anyone from any GitHub team.
+This is a new, **opt-in** feature: nothing changes for a component unless its YAML file explicitly enables it.

 See [docs/rollout-of-github-permissions-sync.md](docs/rollout-of-github-permissions-sync.md) for the staged adoption plan across the 2000+ repos in the org and how GitHub
 API usage is kept bounded as adoption grows.

-### Why report-only, and why it's opt-in
+### Why it's opt-in, and how writes are gated

 The `jenkinsci` organization has 2000+ repositories and ~2600 teams, so a mistake in an automated reconciliation could lock maintainers out of their own repositories at scale.
 To manage that risk:

-- A component (or cross-repository team) is only touched by this feature once its YAML file sets `manageGithubPermissions: true` (or, for `teams/*.yml`, `manageGithubTeam: true`).
+- A component (or cross-repository team) is only touched by this feature once its YAML file sets `manageGitHubPermissions: true` (or, for `teams/*.yml`, `manageGitHubTeam: true`).
 Everything else is left completely alone, so adoption can be gradual.
-- The tool currently only *computes and reports* a diff (who would be added/removed per GitHub team) to `json/github-permissions-diff.json`, published alongside the other index reports.
-Actually adding/removing GitHub team members is a deferred follow-up, to be enabled only after this report has been reviewed over a bake-in period.
+Setting this flag means RPU actively reconciles that component's/team's GitHub membership to match its `developers` list — it is not merely a reporting toggle.
+- Whether a run actually *applies* those changes, or only computes and logs/reports them, is controlled independently by the `githubPermissionsDryRun` system property (`-DgithubPermissionsDryRun=...`), which **defaults to `true`** (safe/report-only) until explicitly set to `false`.
+This lets the org run the full read+diff pipeline against real GitHub data for a bake-in period, with zero risk of a write, before anyone deliberately flips the switch to start applying changes.
+Either way, the computed diff (including whether it was applied) is written to `json/github-permissions-diff.json`, published alongside the other index reports.
+- Removing the last member of a team is allowed and is not treated as a special/blocked case: org owners can always restore access regardless of member count, so there's no lockout risk that needs guarding against.
+- A mutation failure for one login/team (e.g. a login that no longer exists) is logged and recorded in that team's `errors` in the report, but does not abort reconciliation of any other opted-in team in the same run.
 - Just like Artifactory sync, any live call to the GitHub API for this feature **only happens in the trusted, post-merge run** — never in PR builds.
 PR builds intentionally run without any credentials (since PRs can come from forks), and there is no GitHub credential that is both genuinely read-only *and* safe to hand to